skybluesofa/concrete5-valet-driver/README.md

 ## Compatibility

-As Valet requires the use of PHP7, this driver *should* work for versions of concrete5 from 5.7.5.4+.
+As Valet requires the use of PHP7, this driver *should* work for versions of concrete5 from 5.7.5.4+, including v8.

 ## Installation

-Once you've [installed Valet](https://laravel.com/docs/master/valet#installation), just move the driver to your ~/.valet/Drivers/ directory
+Once you've [installed Valet](https://laravel.com/docs/master/valet#installation), just move the driver to your *~/.valet/Drivers/* directory

 ## Official Valet Documentation